ietf-wg-masque/wg-materials/ietf112/minutes.md

 **David**: Will now provide an overview of everything still to be discussed

 **David**: Overview of things that use HTTP Datagrams atm (use cases by means of extensions).
 Various different proposals (Connect-IP, ECN markings, ICMP, PMTUD for HTTP Datagrams, Prioritization in WebTransport).
 Can all be viewed as extensions to Datagram concept.
-**David**: we're sending payloads, but there's interest in sending multiple types of payloads at the same time, so there's need for a demultiplexing approach (e.g., compressed vs non-compressed).
+**David**: We're sending payloads, but there's interest in sending multiple types of payloads at the same time, so there's need for a demultiplexing approach (e.g., compressed vs non-compressed).
 SImplest way to do this is send an ID at start of packet
-**David**: main question on the list: why deal with this now?
+**David**: Main question on the list: why deal with this now?
 These are extensions, deal with them now?
 Answer: don't want to build ourselves into a corner.
 Valuable to have this discussion up-front to make sure we're extensible enough in the core protocol.

 **David**: So what will we want for these extensions?

     1. demultiplexing
     2. deal with intermediaries not updating as often as endpoints
     3. extensions that apply to multiple protocols (e.g., PMTUD discovery)
     4. make mechanism optional (reduce complexity and overhead)
     5. zero latency extensibility (e.g., negotiation in first flight)

-**David**: further on point 5. : if something is optional, not everyone will implement it.
+**David**: Further on point 5. : if something is optional, not everyone will implement it.
 One of design properties of HTTP: if client sends request, it doesn't know full feature set of proxy it's talking to.
 Can't send full thing, because don't know version you're talking to.
 Really don't want to wait full round trip between client and proxy to negotiate support for a given extension.
 **David**: example option: send connect-UPD together with QUIC initial in the same packet.
 If proxy accepts: all well.
 If no support: just drop the initial.
 Saves an RTT between client and proxy.
 Send optimistically.

 **Ian Swett**: My understanding: this diagram just requires core functionality of the draft, not any of the optional functions/demultiplexing?